farooque-Git/portfolio-main/README.md

 # PORTFOLIO

-This project was react portfolio app and the bundlers which are using is WebPack.
+This project was based on react title is Portfolio app (Portfolio of Farooque Ali) and the bundlers which are using is WebPack.

 ## Styling